colrdavidson/seedbot/README.md

-# Seedbot
+# HLL Seedbot

-Reads a JSON config file to get access info for servers it's going to manage, and then enables disables seeding mode and late-night mode depending on time of day and server pop
+Reads a JSON config file to get access info for the HLL servers it's going to manage, and then enables disables seeding mode and late-night mode depending on time of day and server pop